 Most weeks that cover a textbook chapter will include a quiz.
 Generally, a quiz will have at least 10 questions (e.g., multiple choice, true/false, or free response) based on the assigned reading and videos for that particular week.
-Your two lowest quiz grades will be dropped.
-Also, the syllabus quiz will count as a regular quiz.
-While I do accept late submissions, there will be a late penalty.
+While I do accept late quizzes, there is a late penalty.
+Moreover, your two lowest quiz grades will be dropped.